dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Watched/learned/used Web Scrapping with Python.
 Also did some reading with the "Automate the Boring Stuff with Python".

 **Thoughts:** I am on a roll this weekend!
 Hopefully I don't crash tomorrow because I will be spending the week in Mexico for work.

+### Day 36: 10 Apr 2019

+**Today's Progress**: Continued to work on the "Automate the Boring Stuff with Python".

+**Thoughts:** Has been a long time since I posted any progress.
+It's not that I haven't made any progress, it's just that I didn't like posting that I was basically spinning my wheels.
+Feels like things are moving now.